 Lasts 1 to 1.5 hours.

-Starting in the summer of 2018, Point Reyes National Seashore will undertake a large restoration project on the historic Point Reyes Lighthouse.
-This website's 2018 Lighthouse Restoration blog will keep you up-to-date; so bookmark this blog and check back in the near future.
+In August 2018, Point Reyes National Seashore began a large restoration project on the historic Point Reyes Lighthouse.
+This website's 2018 Lighthouse Restoration blog will keep you up-to-date; so bookmark this blog and check back regularly for updates.
 There will be times when the lighthouse area will be closed to all foot traffic and we apologize for that in advance.
 The necessary improvements will make your future experience even better.

 A Look into the Lens